Dunleath Historical District

 Dunleath Historic District is a neighborhood in the northeast section of the United States city of Greensboro, North Carolina.
 The Dunleath Historic District was named for the mansion, no longer existing, of Robert Dick, an early resident of the neighborhood.
-Denleath consists of many late nineteenth and early twentieth century residences and composes one of three historic districts in Greensboro.
+Dunleath consists of many late nineteenth and early twentieth century residences and composes one of three historic districts in Greensboro.
 Dunleath was formerly named the Charles B. Aycock Historic District, but the name was changed in 2017.
 The name of a middle school in Dunleath was changed from Aycock to Swann.